New signing Matej Vydra marked his first game in the yellow of Watford with two goals as a young Watford side beat Gillingham 3-0 tonight.

 Watford were not passing the ball around as well in the second half and it was a poor spectacle for long periods.

 Thompson needed to twice make last-ditch challenges to deny Gillingham; blocking Allen and then Strevens.
 From the resulting corner, Kedwell headed wide.

 Watford were fortunate to end the game with a clean-sheet as Forsyth smashed a clearance into Chris Whelpdale and Kedwell was in one-on-one.
-He beat Bond in Watford’s goal but hit the outside of the post.
+He beat Bond in Watford’s goal but hit the outside of

 Watford had struggled to create in the second half but Matty Whichelow, who on the whole had failed to make an impact after coming on, nearly beat Forecast at his near post from 18 yards.

 Gillingham had another decent attempt in injury time but there wasn’t to be any more goals in the second half.

 Gillingham: Forecast (Hawkes 88), Evans (Fish 59), Martin, Flanagan, Essam (Strevens HT), Davies, Allen (Miller 87), Montrose, Brown (Whelpdale HT) Burton (Kedwell HT), Lee (Payne 43 - Dack 58)